 Garden party: summer suit for men, summer dress for ladies.

-If you are having an adults only wedding ceremony and/or reception, you can let your guests know on a separate details card, or on your RSVP card.
+If you are having an adults only wedding ceremony and/or reception, let your guests know on a separate details card, or on your RSVP card.
 Suggested wording examples:

 1. “While we love all of your children, it is preferred that alternative care be arranged for those under ten during Saturday’s ceremony and reception”